River Manifold: Ecology

+Like most rivers in the UK, failure of the chemical status was partly due to the presence of polybrominated diphenyl ethers (PBDE) and mercury compounds, neither of which had previously been included in the assessment.

 The river has been noted as being important for European bullhead and lamprey.
 In the underground section of the river where it resurfaces at Ilam, the bullhead have no pigmentation.
 It was previously a stronghold for white-clawed crayfish, but most of the river's population were wiped out by crayfish plague in 2008.
 Crayfish have been noted in the tributaries of the Manifold and it is hoped that re-colonisation can be achieved by the surviving upstream crayfish.